Numerical simulations of jet launching and breakout from collapsars: Methods

 We consider three progenitor models.
 The first progenitor represents the final evolutionary phase of a massive rotating star, which has evolved to form a carbon-oxygen core at its centre.
-Such stellar structure was computed using MESA \citep{Paxton_2013,Paxton_2015,Paxton_2018,Paxton_2019}.
+The stellar structure utilised in our work was computed using MESA \citep{Paxton_2013,Paxton_2015,Paxton_2018,Paxton_2019}.
 The star's initial mass at the Zero-Age Main Sequence (ZAMS) was $M_{\mathrm{ZAMS}}=40\,M_{\odot}$, with a very low pre-main-sequence metallicity of $Z=10^{-5}$.
 After the main sequence phase, the star evolves under the assumption of a rotation frequency equal to $\Omega/\Omega_{\mathrm{crit}}=0.75$, relative to the breakup frequency.
 Rotation-driven mass loss is modelled using the ``Dutch'' stellar wind prescription \citep{Glebbeek2009} with a scaling factor of $f_{\mathrm{wind}}=0.8$.
-We obtained the density and pressure profile of the progenitor star (Fig~\ref{fig:star_profile}), which has a mass of $M_\star=25\,M_\odot$, a black hole mass of $M_{\mathrm{BH}}=5\,M_\odot$, and a stellar radius of $R_\star=3.3\times10^{10}$~cm.
+We obtained the density and pressure profile of the progenitor star (Figure~\ref{fig:star_profile}), which has a mass of $M_\star=25\,M_\odot$, and a stellar radius of $R_\star=3.3\times10^{10}$~cm.
+For this progenitor, we set a black hole mass of $M_{\mathrm{BH}}=5\,M_\odot$ at the centre.